Why Is My Dog 's Blood Thrombocyte Counts Abnormal ?

 Reasons Why Your Pet’s Platelet Count Might Be Low (thrombocytopenia) :

 Shock, severe trauma, anaphylactic allergic reactions, bacterial toxins (enterotoxemia, consumptive thrombocytopenia), (all can lead to DIC) all use up blood platelets and lead to low counts.
 Sudden blood loss or red blood cell destruction (acute hemolytic anemias) can also be responsible for thrombocytopenia.
 Autoimmune diseases, when the pet’s body produces misdirected antibody against its own blood platelets can cause thrombocytopenia (immune-mediated thrombocytopenia, ITP, IMT, lupus, SLE).
+Platelet counts are also often low in advanced kidney failure.
 Medications including estrogens, griseofulvin for skin fungal infection (ringworm), trimethoprim/sufas antibiotics, alendazole wormer can all decrease thrombocyte numbers and can anticancer drugs such as cyclophosphamide.
 Erhrlichia infection, passed to dogs by ticks, can cause low thrombocyte counts.Tumors that occur in the pet's bone marrow can crowd out the megacaryocytes that give rise to thrombocytes (these are various leukemias).
 Infrequently, low platelet numbers and spontaneous bleeding also occur suddenly with no discoverable reason (idiopathic thromboytopenic purpuria).
 There are also rare cases where platelet numbers are adequate but they just don’t seem to work properly (abnormal platelet function, thrombopathia).
 Automated platelets counts can falsely appear low when platelets clump.
 That is usually due to too slow a blood flow into the collection needle or failure to mix the tube well just after it was collected.
 Often platelet counts have to be remarkably low before excessive bleeding occurs in your pet.
 That is because the body has multiple fail-safe methods to prevent excessive bleeding.
 Greyhounds (and possibly other sight hounds ?) tend to have naturally low platelet/thrombocyte counts (80-200 vs 150-400 thousand/mm3).

 Reasons Why Your Pet’s Platelet Count Could Be High (Thrombocytosis) ?